PSYC 312 Social Psychology

 Rationale

 Many individuals go through their daily routines with little thought as to what influences their own thoughts and behaviors, as well as the behavior of those around them.
 They seem unaware of how other people influence their thoughts and behavior.
 Still, others attempt to understand and explain their behavior, but their explanations are inaccurate.
-This course will seek to explain how students’ thoughts, feelings, and behaviors are influenced by the actual or imagined presence of others so that the students can better understand themselves and those around them.
+This course will seek to explain how the student’s thoughts, feelings, and behaviors are influenced by the actual or imagined presence of others so that the student can better understand him/herself and those around him/her.

 Course Assignment